reficul31/photo-gallery/README.md

 ```
 This would fetch the entire application to the following path ```$GOPATH/src/github.com/reficul31/codechef-photo-gallery```

 * Step 3: Running the Server
-One the application is downloaded.
-Just run the following commands in sequence to run the server.
+Once the application is downloaded, run the following commands in sequence to run the server.
 ```
 go run main.go
 ```
-Once the application is running go to the following [link](http://localhost:8080).
+Once the application is running, go to the following [link](http://localhost:8080).
 The dummy account's username and password is
 ```
 Username: test@test.com